awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-create-a-patch-baseline-for-windows.md

      + **Approve patches released up to a specific date**: The patch release date for which Patch Manager automatically applies all patches released or updated on or before that date\.
 For example, if you specify July 7, 2023, no patches released or last updated on or after July 8, 2023, are installed automatically\.
    + \(Optional\) **Compliance reporting**: The severity level you want to assign to patches approved by the baseline, such as `High`\.
 **Note**
-If an approved patch is reported as missing, the option you choose in **Compliance reporting**, such as `Critical` or `Medium`, determines the severity of the compliance violation\.
+If you specify a compliance reporting level and the patch state of any approved patch is reported as `Missing`, then the patch baseline's overall reported compliance severity is the severity level you specified\.

 1. \(Optional\) In the **Approval rules for applications** section, use the fields to create one or more auto\-approval rules\.
 **Note**